Thank You Notes

 Statistically, less than 10% of interviewees ever follow up with thank you notes.
 Imagine how positively that 10% will be viewed.
 A thank you note can make a candidate stand out from the rest of the pool.

 How to Write a Thank You Note

 Thank you notes should be sent as soon as possible after the interview.
 If you want the thank you note to have the most influence, it must be sent before the hiring decision is made.
 Thank you notes should not just say thank you.
-There are many opinions about them; however, here are some elements to include:
+Here are some elements to include:

 - Express Enthusiasm